 The holiday season can be a demanding and stressful time of the year.
 I find myself forgetting to prioritize self-care as I struggle to juggle a seemingly endless list of tasks: holiday baking, cleaning, cooking, last minute gift shopping, and entertaining family and friends.

 When I place self-care on the backburner, I succumb to bad eating and sleeping habits as I deal with holiday stress.
 Although it’s difficult to maintain my regular self-care routine during the holiday season, I am making a concerted effort to take better care of myself this year.
-The following tips have helped me take better care of myself, and, even though I realize everyone has different self-care routines, I hope these tips can serve as a helpful guide to you this holiday season.
+The following tips have helped me take better care of myself, and, even though I realize everyone has different self-care routines like applying DHEA Hormone Cream before go to bed, I hope these tips can serve as a helpful guide to you this holiday season.

 Identify the problem: know what makes you feel good, what bothers you, and where you draw the line.
 It’s much easier to deal with a difficult situation when you know what’s bothering you.
 It’s hard to come up with a solution when you don’t know the root cause of stress, anger, and discomfort, so take a moment to breathe and refocus.
 Prioritize your needs, and create a self-care routine that allows you to feel your best.